tool-belt/interface-forge/README.md

 ### The .build method

 To use the factory to generate an object you should call `.build`.
 This method is `async` so it has to be awaited.
-The `.build` method accepts an optional `options` object with two optional keys:
+The `.build` method accepts an optional `options` object.
+This object can either be a defaults objects or an object with two optional keys:

 -   `overrides`: either an object literal, a function returning an object literal, or a promise resolving to an object literal.
 The values of the object are merged with the defaults using `Object.assign` - hence newer values passed in